 Hold Negligent Drowsy Drivers Accountable

 Knowing these tips and countermeasures is helpful but unfortunately, accidents still happen.
 If you were injured by a tired driver you have the right to receive compensation for their negligent driving.
-While there are no laws that clearly make it illegal to drive while drowsy, driving while drowsy is still a form of negligence.
-The Law Offices of Michael T. van der Veen will vigorously defend you against negligent drivers.
+While there are no laws that clearly make it illegal to drive while drowsy, driving while drowsy is still a form of negligence. van der Veen, O’Neill, Hartshorn, and Levin will vigorously defend you against negligent drivers.
 Contact our skilled Philadelphia fatigued driver accident attorneys, who focus on obtaining evidence to prove the other party was drowsy to ensure you receive the highest award possible.